Compare any two graphics cards:

 Pixel Rate

-If running with a high resolution is important to you, then the GeForce GTX 950 is a better choice, not by a very large margin though. (explain)
+If running with high levels of AA is important to you, then the GeForce GTX 950 is a better choice, but it probably won't make a huge difference. (explain)

 GeForce GTX 950 32768 Mpixels/sec